 Why Does God Allow Suffering in Chronic Illness and Pain?

-So aside from some sort of teachable moment or punitive action, why does God allow the pain you are going through in chronic illness?
+So aside from some sort of teachable moment or punitive action, why does God allow the pain you or a loved one is going through?

-Why does God allow us to go through agonizing pain that makes us feel as though we don’t even want to go on another day?
+Why does a powerful God allow us to go through bad circumstances or agonizing pain that makes us feel as though we don’t even want to go on another day?

 In 2019, I suffered an ischemic stroke and was hospitalized for a week and then had visiting nurses and occupational therapists at my house on a regular basis.
 I had to have a speech therapist to help me develop my ability to speak normally again.